mm6/InternetOfThingsCourse/projects/project2/Project2.md

    Note: MQTT is very fussy about client names.
 Each client that visits must present a unique name.
 In this part of Project 2, we need two names - one for the publisher and another for the subscriber.
+If you add an additional subscriber, you need an additional name.

 ### Part 2.